OfirTal0/Games-web/README.md

 # GAMES WEB APPLICATION

-A web-based application that helps users organize and manage their tasks and contacts effectively.
 Welcome to my Game Web Application!
+A responsive web-based application for web and mobile.
 This platform offers a collection of small games, including Simon Game, Cards War Game, Memory Game (JavaScript-based), and a Trivia Game (Python-based).
 Users can enjoy playing these games and compete for the best scores!